fiso64/slsk-batchdl/README.md

   --remove-ft                    Remove "ft." or "feat." and everything after from the
-                                 track names before searching --remove-regex <regex>         Remove a regex from all track titles and artist names --no-artist-search             Perform a search without artist name if nothing was found.
-Only use for sources such as youtube or soundcloud where the "artist" could just be an uploader.
+                                 track names before searching --remove-regex <regex>         Remove a regex from all track titles and artist names --no-artist-search             Perform an additional search without artist name if nothing was found.
+Useful for sources such as youtube or soundcloud where the "artist" could just be an uploader.
   --artist-search                Also try to find track by searching for the artist only --no-diacr-search              Also perform a search without diacritics